top of page

 Malt

 Firstly, to really appreciate what a dark beer is and how it is different from lighter beers, we need an understanding of the basics of malting.
 Although any cereal grain (rye, wheat, rice, corn, oats) can be malted and used in beer, unless noted otherwise, today we are speaking about malted barley.
-Barley is a key ingredient in beer production and its basic malting process involves soaking the grains and allowing them to germinate, then they are either roasted, toasted or stewed.
-The process of germinating activates enzymes in the barley, converting starches into fermentable sugars which the yeast will then eat to create the precious alcohol in beer.
+Barley is a key ingredient in beer production and its basic malting process involves soaking the grains and allowing them to germinate, then they are either dried, roasted, toasted or stewed.
+The process of germinating activates enzymes in the barley that convert starches into fermentable (and non-fermentable) sugars which the yeast will then consume to create the precious alcohol in beer.
+Without these sugars, yeast would not have anything to eat, and therefore, would not create alcohol.

-Lighter colour malts, also known as base or pale malts, are kilned for short amounts of time, resulting in a pale colour.
+Lighter colour malts, also known as 'base' or pale malts, are dried or kilned for short amounts of time, resulting in a pale colour.
+Because they are not heated or roasted at high temperatures, they have something called diastatic power, which basically means they contain lots of sugars inside for the creation of alcohol.
 They have a milder flavour profile and contribute to the body and sweetness of the beer without adding excessive colour.
-They also have something called diastatic power, which basically means they contain lots of sugars for the creation of alcohol.

 Pale malts are most commonly used in lagers and lighter styles of beer.
 However, they are also called base malts because they make up the ‘base’ of most beers.
 For example the world famous Guinness stout is made with 75% light colour/base malt.
 It is the remaining 25% darker malts that gives this stout its colour and contributes to its flavour.

-Medium toasted malts are called crystal or caramel malts and they provide more reddish colours and sweeter malt, caramel and toffee flavours to beers like Amber or Brown Ales.
-As the process for arriving at these types of malts often involves heating or cooking the sugars inside the grain, creating caramelization or the Maillard reaction, much of the diastatic power has been lost, so it is difficult to generate alcohol with these malts alone.
+Medium toasted malts are called crystal or caramel malts and they provide more reddish colours and a sweeter malty, caramel and toffee flavour to beers like Amber or Brown Ales.
+As the process for arriving at these types of malts often involves heating or cooking at high temperatures, the sugars inside the grain will caramelize (the Maillard reaction), so much of the diastatic power has been lost.
+This means it is difficult for yeast to generate alcohol with these malts alone.
 Therefore they must be combined with base malts and are generally added for colour and flavour.

 Dark malts on the other hand, undergo a longer kilning process, resulting in a deeper colour and more robust flavours.
 Like crystal malts, dark malts can not be used alone to create alcohol as their sugars have all been roasted away.
-These darker malts can bring rich notes of roasted grain, chocolate, coffee, caramel, nuts and dark fruits to the brew and are typically used in porters, stouts, and other darker beer styles and will provide mouthfeel along with colour.
+When added, these darker malts can bring rich notes of roasted grain, chocolate, coffee, caramel, nuts and dark fruits to the brew and will provide a thicker 'mouthfeel' along with colour.

-Lastly, we should mention un-malted barley as it is the use of this ingredient that separates a stout from a porter.
+Lastly, we should mention un-malted barley.
+It is the use of this ingredient that separates a stout from a porter.
 Here, the barley is simply not malted.
 It is roasted raw and provides deep, dark flavours and colours.

 a collection of different dark beers in glasses